radiganm/mock/sum-two-terms/template/sum-two-terms.md

 If the above equation holds for any element encountered, then two terms have been found that add to the given sum.

-Note that in the implementation we are using the C++ behavior that of integral type having a truth value of T if and only if their register value is non-zero.

 \begin{algorithm}
 \caption{Has Two Sum Terms}
 \begin{algorithmic}